stnuessl/fgen/README.md

 * Create empty function definitions from parsing function declarations.
 * Automatically implement accessor functions.
+* Automatically fill in return statement stubs (if possible).

 ### What are possible improvements for the future?

-* Set Accessors could automatically use move semantics if they are working on a copy.
-* Accessors: better handling of pointers and references.
-* Automatically implement get-accessors for const pointers and const references.
 * Suppress (syntax) errors or at least give an option to do so.
 There are much better tools out there for this anyway, so a user should be primarily concerned about the generated output of __fgen__.
 * Correctly handle namespaces by putting them before the corresponding function definitions (but keep the option to put them in the function name qualifiers as an alternative.)
-* Option --target" should also be usable for C code.
+* Option --target" should also be usable for C code and namespaces.
-* Add "--output" option to specify a file where the function definitions will get appended to.
-* Autostub all function return values, either by using an exception, a default return value or both.
-This enables the developer to build his project again.
+* Add some sort of configuration file to enable the user to set some default flags / arguments.

 ## Installation